robertmujica/machine_learning_studies/README.md

 ## Attributes

-Next, you have the attributes that are used within your data model.
-There are five attributes in this set that are the top line of raw CSV data that you received from the client.
+There are five attributes in this set:

 - Placement: What type of stand the CD is displayed on: an end rack, special offer bucket, or a standard rack?
 - Prominence: What percentage of the CDs on display are Lady Gaga CDs?